 Many years of research show that individuals always perform better than groups in both quality and quantity.
-Likewise, group performance tends to worsen as group size gets bigger, rendering group brainstorming ineffective.
-Moreover, people in groups tend to sit back and let others do the work, then just tag along with others’ suggestions.
-In the end, they often succumb to peer pressure and abandon their opinions in the process.
+Likewise, as group size gets bigger, so do group brainstorming exercises become ineffective.
+In any case, people in groups tend to sit back and let others do the work.
+In the end, under peer pressure, they dump their personal opinions, and tag along with group suggestions.

 Cost savings and monetary compensation

 Many businesses have saved costs from their employees working from home.
-In particular, in areas like rent and utilities, cleaning services, cafeteria, taxes, and payroll costs.
-Notwithstanding cost savings, there are new costs of video conference software and other tools employees need to work effectively from home.
+Particularly in areas like rent and utilities, cleaning services, cafeteria, taxes, and payroll costs.
+But, there are new costs of video conference software, and other tools, needed to work effectively from home.

-Furthermore, many organisations provide employees with stipends to buy new home office equipment.
-While other organisations see the benefits of moving costs savings on office into pockets of individual workers.
-For instance companies that provided free lunches gave employees weekly credit to pay for food while working from home.
-Also, several companies are able to provide child care assistance to parents who need it.
+So, many organisations provide employees with stipends to buy new home office equipment.
+Others see the benefits of diverting moving cost savings into the pockets of individual workers.
+For instance, companies that provided free lunches gave employees weekly credit for food while working from home.
+Similarly, several companies are able to provide childcare assistance to parents who need it.

 Influence of communication technology

-The number of firms supporting work from home rose intensely as communication technology changed the way people collaborate.
-Nonetheless is the growing implication of technology on physical and mental health.
-This is because stay‐at‐home lacks a clear transition between work and leisure.
-Then again a good solution is to increase positive coping during the COVID‐19 pandemic.
-This means, being aware of the likely harmful effects of technology use, and put measures in place to avoid burnout.
+The number of firms supporting work-from-home rose intensely as communication technology changed the way people collaborate.
+However, there is a growing impact of technology on physical and mental health.
+This is because the stay‐at‐home strategy lacks a clear transition between work and leisure.
+This having been said, a viable solution is to increase positive coping during the COVID‐19 pandemic.
+This means, being aware of the likely harmful effects of technology use.
+And putting measures in place to prevent burnout.

 The Emergence And Importance Of The ‘Lone Wolf’ Phenomenon

-In pre-pandemic times, many workers worked in teams, in open offices.
+In pre-pandemic times, many workers worked in teams in open offices.
 Solitude was outdated.
 Individual geniuses were out.
 Teamwork was in.
-But the pandemic changed all that.
+However, the pandemic changed all that.
 The pandemic came and attached importance to the emergence of the ‘lone wolf’ (working alone) phenomenon.
-In essence, the pandemic gave the individual worker a platform to exercise freedom on performance initiatives.
+In essence, the pandemic gave the individual worker a platform to exercise freedom in work initiatives.

-Thus, being a lone wolf is a classic and useful phenomenon and a state of being that can boost the individual worker.
-It’s becoming glaring that most companies want to keep people who can work alone effectively, and take responsibility for mistakes.
-Rather than retain team players who can’t function independently.
+Thus, being a lone wolf is a useful state of being that can boost the individual worker’s performance.
+Therefore, most companies want to keep people who can work alone effectively and take responsibility for their mistakes.
+And let go of team players who can’t function independently.

 Prospects Of Individual Workers Post-Pandemic Workplace

 Before the pandemic, working from home was unrealistic for many companies.
-But today’s technology makes it easier to do the transition.
-Nonetheless, every business is unique.
-So, you’ll need to evaluate the benefits and problems as they apply to your specific business before you make a decision.
-The crucial fact is that the COVID-19 pandemic has brought work from home to the forefront of employees’ interest.
-Therefore, it’s a good idea to decide if it’s realistic for your business post-pandemic.
+Now, today’s technology makes it easier to do the transition.
+Notwithstanding every business is unique.
+So, prior to a decision, it’s crucial to evaluate the benefits and problems as they apply to your specific business.
+The fact is that the COVID-19 pandemic has brought work from home to the forefront of employees’ interest.
+Therefore a good idea to decide if it’s realistic for your business post-pandemic.

-Finally, work from home is not only here to stay but also getting popular than ever.
-This is what most people want to do, and technology is there to help do it effectively and efficiently.
-To sum up, work from home has shown how individual workers effectively replace teamwork.
-And perhaps,
+Finally, working from home is not only here to stay but also getting more popular than ever.
+This is what most people want to do.
+And the good news is that technology is there to help them do it effectively and efficiently.
+To sum up, working from home has shown how individual workers effectively replace teamwork.
+Also perhaps,

 “Sometimes, “collaboration” is just another word for shared incompetence”Jennifer Dziura, Founder of GetBullish and the Bullish Conference